matwid03/langofy-mobile/README.md

 This app was created as part of my engineering thesis using React Native and **Expo**, providing a fun and interactive way for children to learn English through educational games.

+I also created a web version of this application - **https://github.com/matwid03/langofy-web_v2**

 ## Features

 ### 1. User Login and Registration